leago62/leago62.github.io/projects/Coursework-Bioinf.md

 algorithms, randomize algorithms, HMM, and more.
 The class was supplemented by coding problems on ROSALIND.
-These coding challenges could be done in any language, but I chose to teach myself python in order to complete these challenges because I had heard it was one of the primary languages for data science.
+These coding challenges could be done in any language, but I chose to teach myself python in order to complete these challenges because I know it is one of the primary languages for data science.

 In the second class, we went over more theory.
 Topics included BLAST (E-values, p-values, scoring matrices, PAM, and BLOSUM), dictionary matching, regular